If you receive benefits or have a low income, your child may be eligible for free school meals.

 Holiday vouchers for families with children in receipt of free school meals

-Following changes to government funding, the Household Support Fund will be ending on 31 March 2026.
+Following changes to government funding, the Household Support Fund ended on 31 March 2026.
 This means the Council can no longer continue to provide the seasonal supermarket vouchers in the same way as it has done previously.

 After negotiation with the government, councils across the UK have been granted permission to deliver one final round of the supermarket voucher scheme.
-In Solihull we have decided to provide this to families in time for the summer holidays and not this Easter, as we know the summer can be a period when families can experience greater financial challenges.
-Further details will be provided to families who are eligible to receive the vouchers nearer the time.
+In Solihull we have decided to provide this to families in time for the summer holidays as we know the summer can be a period when families can experience greater financial challenges.
+Further details have been provided to families who are eligible to receive the vouchers.
+A supermarket voucher of £20 per eligible child will be sent out to parents by 7 July 2026.

 In the interim, a range of extra help will continue to be available to families and can be found on the Council website here: Here2Help.
 This includes information on the Holiday Activity and Food Programme, local Family Hubs, food banks and social supermarkets, as well as several other discretionary crisis related schemes